Topics

 AI/ML Accelerators & Design

-Machine learning algorithms are ideal for implementation in hardware using HLS.
-They are computationally complex and highly parallel.
-They often perform poorly on general purpose CPUs.
-HLS enables designers to explore a wide range of architectures to achieve an optimal implementation.
-Bespoke AI accelerators can outperform general purpose accelerators, such as GPUs or TPUs by an order of magnitude or more.
+Machine learning algorithms are ideal for implementation using High-Level Synthesis (HLS), as they are both computationally complex and highly parallel.
+These workloads often underperform on general-purpose CPUs.
+HLS empowers designers to explore and optimize architectures for AI/ML accelerators, enabling the creation of custom solutions that can significantly outperform general-purpose accelerators like GPUs or TPUs by an order of magnitude or more.

 -